SuboptimalEng/ray-tracing/typescript/README.md

-# 📚 Ray Tracer in TypeScript
+# 📚 Ray Tracing in TypeScript

 This repo contains the code for my raytracer built in TypeScript.
 Each folder is self-contained and built incrementally on the previous one.
 Here's an example of